Geography and Environmental Resources Requirements

 Geography and Environmental Resources is the study of place and space; the intersection of the physical environment and human activities; patterns of climate, land forms, soils and water.
 Majors earning a Bachelor of Science degree in Geography and Environmental Resources study the environment in the field, the computer laboratory, and the traditional classroom.
 Job opportunities for our degree are broad and diverse.
 For example, graduates of our program have careers that include: Recycling Coordinator, Social Studies Teacher, GIS Coordinator, Geospatial Intelligence Analyst, Environmental Educator, Cartographer, Emergency Manager, Natural Resource Consultant, Regional Planner, Water Quality Manager, among others.

 Practical experience is an important part of our program.
 We have an active internship program that places students with local natural resource agencies.
 Students receive academic credit for these internship and cooperative work experiences.
-Our department provides several awards and scholarships for outstanding undergraduate majors.
-We welcome all students and invite them to participate in department activities.
+Our program provides several awards and scholarships for outstanding undergraduate majors.
+We welcome all students and invite them to participate in program activities.
 We have a diverse faculty and we actively promote diversity among our faculty, staff, and students.

 GENV students need a solid mathematics background to prepare them for advanced-level courses.
 We strongly recommend that GENV majors fulfill the University Core Curriculum requirement by taking MATH 108, College Algebra.